romamc62/CSC325_Group4/README.md

 Notification system for reminders.

-Admin functionality (optional) to manage health insights.
+Admin functionality to manage health insights.

 Export to PDF or email sharing capability.